restorando/graphql-query-whitelist/README.md

 It includes:

 * An `express` middleware that prevents queries not in the whitelist to be executed.
-It also allows to execute queries just passing a previously stored queryId instead of the full query.
+It also allows to execute queries just passing a previously stored `queryId` instead of the full query.
 * A REST API to create/get/list/enable/disable/delete queries from the whitelist
 * A `MemoryStore` and `RedisStore` to store the queries
 * An utility class (`QueryRepository`) to perform CRUD operations programmatically
+* A binary (`gql-whitelist`) that whitelist all the files with `.graphql` extension in a specified directory (useful to automatically whitelist queries on build time)

 # Rationale